antecubital fossa – The inside crease of the elbow.

 coarctation – A narrowing or constricting, especially of the aorta or a blood vessel.

 diastolic pressure – The lowest pressure; it is the effect of ventricular relaxation.

-hypertension – Abnormally high arterial blood pressure.
+hypertension – High blood pressure.

 Korotkoff sounds – Arterial sounds heard through a stethoscope that change with varying cuff pressure and that are used to determine systolic and diastolic blood pressure.

 pulse pressure – The difference between the systolic and diastolic pressure.